 See some of the world's rarest birds

 You can't help but become a keen birdwatcher on Christmas Island.
 Beautiful golden bosuns, with their yellow plumage and long trailing tails, circle over the clifftops.
 Bold frigatebirds dive-bomb swimming pools for a drink.
 Masses of red-footed and brown boobies are just about everywhere, and you’ve even got a good chance of seeing the rarest booby of them all, the Abbott's booby.
-The boobies have no fear of people, and let you get very close to their nests, which are often on the ground, providing some fantastic wildlife photo opportunities.
+The boobies have no fear of people, and let you get very close to their nests, which are often on the ground, providing some fantastic photo opportunities.
 Download the free Birds of Christmas Island app from the iTunes app store before you go.
-Bird'n'Nature Week – held each September – attracts researchers and experts from around the world with a series of birdwatching events.
+Bird'n'Nature Week – held each September – attracts researchers and experts from around the world.

 Watch the stars under the stars

 Watch the latest blockbuster or cult classic movie in the community-funded open air cinema at the township of Poon Saan.
 Run by volunteers, the cinema screens movies on Saturday nights and every second Wednesday, and locals take turns picking the movies they want to see.
 Even rain doesn’t stop the show – everyone just brings an umbrella if it looks like a wet night is in store.
 There's a kiosk for snacks, but most people take a picnic hamper or tuck into some takeaway.
-At just AUD$5 a ticket, it's a great value night out.
+Alternatively, embrace the Chinese and Malay cultures on the island at one of the many Asian eateries.

 Make your trip happen